 The table below shows the required and projected employer contributions (before cost sharing) for the next six fiscal years.
-Projected results reflect the adopted changes to the discount rate described in Appendix A, "Actuarial Methods and Assumptions."
-The projections also assume that all actuarial assumptions will be realized and that no further changes to assumptions, contributions, benefits, or funding will occur during the projection period.
-The projected normal cost percentages in the projections below do not reflect that the normal cost will decline over time as new employees are hired into PEPRA or other lower cost benefit tiers.
+The projection assumes that all actuarial assumptions will be realized and that no further changes to assumptions, contributions, benefits, or funding will occur during the projection period.
+As of the preparation date of this report, the year to date return for the 2019-20 fiscal year was well below the 7 percent assumed return.
+Actual contribution rates during this projection period could be significantly higher than the projection shown below.
+The projected normal cost percentages in the projections below reflect that the normal cost will continue to decline over time as new employees are hired into PEPRA or other lower cost benefit tiers.